microdotblog/indie-microblogging/interviews/indieweb-founders.md

+## Interview with Tantek Çelik and Aaron Parecki

+IndieWeb Summit is held once a year in Portland.
+For 2018, I attended and gave a keynote along with Micro.blog’s community manager Jean MacDonald about what we had learned trying to make Micro.blog as approachable as possible for mainstream audiences.

+After the conference, I sat down with Tantek Çelik and Aaron Parecki to talk about the early days of IndieWebCamp and where things might be headed.

 **Manton:** Take me back to 2011: the founding of IndieWebCamp.
 What did that feel like?
 How you all got together.
 How the first IndieWebCamp got started.

 **Tantek:** You weren't at the [Federated Social Web Summit](https://indieweb.org/Federated_Social_Web_Summit) in 2010, were you?
 Did you hear about it?
 Did it even cross your radar?